behzadrigi/genlayer-multi-source-evidence-validator/DECISIONS.md

 self.applied_scores[score_id] = True

 ### Why This Matters
-1. Double-application attack is now prevented.
+1. Double-application attack is prevented.
 2. Each score can only affect reputation once.
-3. The system is idempotent with respect to score_id.

 ### Trade-off
 - One extra storage map per contract.